eclipse-theia/theia-website/src/docs/tree_widget.md

 ### Decorations

 If you are familiar with the classic _Eclipse Rich Client Platform_, you might be already aware of the concept of _decorations_.
-A _decoration_ is an addition or visual modification to a tree item that can take the form of a prefix or suffix text, font or color modification, or an overlay icon (for example, to add a small green check mark in one of the corners of the decorated icon).
+A _decoration_ is an addition or visual modification to a tree item that can take the form of a prefix or suffix text, font or color modification, or an overlay icon (for example, to add a small green check mark in one of the corners of the node's main icon).

 Compared to the explicit styling approach described earlier, decorations offer cleaner syntax and better decoupling from the `TreeWidget`.